davetheunissen/Global-Azure-Bootcamp-2019-Workshop/README.md

 The next task is to write the logic to fetch the flight data from the OpenSky API and store it in our database.
 To do this we are going to make use of the [Cosmos DB Output Binding](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-cosmosdb-v2#output).

-To use the Cosmos DB binding extensions you need to add the [Microsoft.Azure.WebJobs.Extensions.CosmosDB](https://www.nuget.org/packages/Microsoft.Azure.WebJobs.Extensions.CosmosDB) nuget package as a dependency to your project.
+To use the Cosmos DB binding extensions you need to add the [Microsoft.Azure.WebJobs.Extensions.CosmosDB](https://www.nuget.org/packages/Microsoft.Azure.WebJobs.Extensions.CosmosDB) package from nuget as a dependency to your project.

 1. Copy the `Flight.cs` class from the example source code into your project.
 This class contains some logic for mapping the API response from OpenSky Network so that we can deserialize the response to a C# object.
 This is not an important implementation detail for this workshop but make a note that we are setting the **id** field to the **icao24** property for simplicity later on.

 2. Add the CosmosDB output binding to your function parameters and add the database & collection names to the ones you just created before.

-3. Add an app setting to the **local.settings.json** file called `ConnectionStringSetting` and set the value to the connection string for your Cosmos DB instance.
+3. Add an app setting to the **local.settings.json** file called `AzureCosmosDBConnection` and set the value to the connection string for your Cosmos DB instance.

 4. Make an http request to the same OpenSky Network API endpoint that we used in Part 1.